HardWare68/CollabDiscordBot/README.md

 - `~random`
-Depending on the arguments you gibve
+Depending on the arguments you give:
+  - Giving no arguments or only one argument will result in a random number 1 to 100
+  - Giving two invalid arguments will return a message stating `Please use numbers as the arguments.`
+  - Giving two numerical arguments will return a random number between those two numbers

 - `~visual`